aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-images-to-dxf/_index.md

 }
 ```

-## Step 2: Hide All "Straight" Lines
+### Step 2: Hide All “Straight” Lines

+Sometimes you need to remove visual clutter by hiding line entities.
+The code below iterates over each entity, checks its type, and sets its visibility flag to 0.

 ```java
 CadImage cadImageEntity = (CadImage)Image.load(file.getName());